uqzhiyao/uqzhiyao.github.io/_pages/about.md

 Selected Awards
 ---
+2024 **Early Career Research Excellence Award**, UQ Faulty of Enigneering, Architecture & Information Technology [Highly competitive, 1 out of > 100 ECRs from 7 shcools/centers in the faulcty].

 2022 **Outstanding Doctoral Dissertation Award** (Honourable Mention), Association of Environmental Engineering and Science Professors (AEESP).
 One of the most prestigious PhD thesis award in the field of Environmental Science and Technology.
 The only non-US recipient over the past 10 years. [link](https://www.aeesp.org/news/2022-aeesp-award-recipients)